swiftlang/swift-evolution/proposals/0155-normalize-enum-case-representation.md

 To maintain maximum source compatibility, we could introduce a rule that matches all associated values to a labeled tuple.
 As T.J.
-Usiyan [pointed out][TJs comment], implementation of the equality protocal would be simplified due to tuple's conformance to `Equatable`.
+Usiyan [pointed out][TJs comment], implementation of the equality protocol would be simplified due to tuple's conformance to `Equatable`.
 This feature may still be introduced with alternative syntax (perhaps related to splats) later without source-breakage.
 And the need to implement `Equatable` may also disappear with